 Park on the north end at the turnout on the right of the road to view the bridge from the ocean side.

 Then cross the road to view the bridge from the canyon side.
 You can walk along the Old Coast Road (the unpaved road on the left of the highway at the south side of the bridge) to see the bridge from different spots.

-If the road is open and you are in a high clearance vehicle with all wheel drive, you can drive up this road for a few miles to view the bridge parallel to the horizon.
-We have not done this, because the road looks too rough to try it in our Honda Civic.
+If the road is open and you are in a high clearance vehicle with all wheel drive, you can drive up this road for a short distance, to view the bridge parallel to the horizon.

 So there you have it: my favorite spots on the Big Sur Coast.

 You can do this drive as a day trip if you are visiting the Monterey-Carmel area, or you can do it as part of a longer drive along the Pacific Coast Highway, and stay the night at Big Sur after this drive.